And-0/firetongue/README.md

 	$STR	Give me <X> {beer, beers}!
 ```

-If you add curly brackets with the singular and plural form of the noun, the `flag` function in `Replace.hx` will automatically pick the right form depending on the number.
+If you add curly brackets with the singular and plural form of the noun, the `flag` function in `Replace.hx` will automatically pick the right form depending on whether the noun needs to be in singular or plural.

 ##Advanced usage##